 Section 16(a) of the Exchange Act requires our directors, executive officers and beneficial owners of more than 10% of our common stock to file reports of holdings and transactions in our common stock and other securities of ours with the SEC.
-Based solely on our review of copies of such forms that we have received, or written representations from reporting persons, we believe that during the fiscal year ended December 31, 2017, all executive officers, directors and greater than 10% stockholders complied with all applicable filing requirements under Section 16(a) of the Exchange Act.
+Based solely on our review of copies of such forms that we have received, or written representations from reporting persons, we believe that during the fiscal year ended December 31, 2018, all executive officers, directors and greater than 10% stockholders complied with all applicable filing requirements under Section 16(a) of the Exchange Act, except (i) a report on Form 4 relating to the vesting of restricted stock units on February 13, 2018 that was filed late by Mr. Joseph S. Tibbetts, Jr. on March 28, 2018, (ii) reports on Form 4 relating to the grant of stock options and restricted stock units on March 8, 2018 that were filed late by each of Mr. Jerry Guo, Ms. Lucy Xie and Mr. Weidong Chen on March 28, 2018, and (iii) a report on Form 4 relating to the grant of restricted stock units on June 14, 2018 that was filed late by Mr. Gary Hall on July 2, 2018.